 Table 5.3.
-Examples of bulk raw materials used in making building materials, the ceramic and chemical industries, continued
+Examples of bulk raw materials used in aking building materials, the ceramic and chemic al industries. continued

-Bulk raw material Details Image Source Salt Sodium chloride is not only recovered by evaporation in salt ponds, but is also mined underground from ancient halite deposits; it is used for salting food, de- icing roads and in the chemical industry for plastics and paper-making bom Cubic crystals of the mineral halite, Merkers salt mine, Germany Potash Potash is potassium chloride and is recovered by mining and brine pumping; it is the main source of potassium in agricultural fertilisers; it is also used to produce a wide range of industrial chemicals Croped of Hicks Water pumped into soluble potash ore is then pumped as brine into evaporation ponds to recover the potash, Utah, USA Gypsum Gypsum, the calcium sulfate mineral, is quarried and heated to make plaster of Paris, which is used to make the plaster and plasterboard wall coverings used in most modern buildings A gypsum quarry in Triassic rocks near Nottingham, England Brick clay Brick clay is moulded into brick shapes and then fired in kilns to produce household bricks for building Excavating brick clay, Baduria, West Bengal, India
+Bulk raw material Details Image Source Salt Sodium chloride is not only recovered by evaporation in salt ponds, but is also mined underground from ancient halite deposits; it is used for salting food, de- icing roads and in the chemical industry for plastics and paper-making Image: Sector Cubic crystals of the mineral halite, Merkers salt mine, Germany Potash Potash is potassium chloride and is recovered by mining and brine pumping.
+It is the main source of potassium in agricultural fertilisers and is used to produce a wide range of industrial chemicals Cierade Particip Water pumped into soluble potash ore is then pumped as brine into evaporation ponds to recover the potash, Utah, USA Gypsum Gypsum, the calcium sulfate mineral, is quarried and heated to make plaster of Paris, which is used to make the plaster and plasterboard wall coverings used in most modern buildings A gypsum quarry in Triassic rocks near Nottingham, England Brick clay Brick clay is moulded into brick shapes and then fired in kilns to produce household bricks for building Excavating brick clay, Baduria, West Bengal, India